Property Investment

 But I’m not going to do that because, as a dad and an investor, I understand the dilemma parents face.

-On one hand, upgrading your home might solve immediate issues of having enough space and comfort.
-But investing will secure your financial future.
+On one hand, upgrading your home might solve the immediate issue of needing space and comfort.
+But investing could help secure your (and your kids’) financial future.

 It’s not an easy decision.